altocodenl/tagaway/readme.md

 `State.notify`: prints a snackbar.
 If present, has the shape: `{color: STRING, message: STRING, timeout: TIMEOUT_FUNCTION}`. `timeout` is the function that will delete `State.notify` after a number of seconds.
 Set by `notify` event.

 `State.view`: determines the current view.

+`State.redirect`: determines the view to be taken after logging in, if present on the original `window.location.hash`.